Garthdee: History

-By 1953, Garthdee House had changed ownership several times (see Garthdee House section below) and it had come into the possession of Tom Scott Sutherland, an architect, businessman and property developer from Aberdeen.
-Scott Sutherland had trained as an architect at the Aberdeen School of Architecture, which was part of Gray's School of Art which in turn was part of Robert Gordon's Technical College, a predecessor of the Robert Gordon University.
+By 1953, Garthdee House had changed ownership several times and it had come into the possession of Tom Scott Sutherland, an architect, businessman and property developer from Aberdeen.
+Scott Sutherland had trained as an architect at the Aberdeen School of Architecture, which was part of Gray's School of Art.
 He qualified with a diploma in architecture in 1923 and became a successful businessman, which was his main interest although he also owned an architecture practice.
 He moved into Garthdee House with his wife Georgina Scott Sutherland, but they found it too big for two people.
 Through personal and business contacts with the Aberdeen School of Architecture, Scott Sutherland knew that the school desperately needed additional space because the Gray's School of Art building next to the Aberdeen Art Gallery in the city centre (which later became the university's Administration Building) had become much too small.
 He donated the whole Garthdee estate to the School of Architecture and after leasing the house back for a short time, he and his wife moved out in 1955; the School was subsequently renamed after him.
 As the architecture school was part of Robert Gordon's Technical College, the institution (and later the university) became the main owner of the land.
 Over time, it purchased additional neighboring land.
 At the time of Scott Sutherland's land donation, the site consisted mainly of open fields, often let out to tenant farmers, and the houses that characterise Garthdee as a suburb today had not yet been built.
-After extending Garthdee House (see below), the School of Architecture held its first classes there in 1957.
-Between 1966 and 2013, all other departments of the college (later to become Robert Gordon's Institute of Technology and then the Robert Gordon University) moved to Garthdee.
+After extending Garthdee House, the School of Architecture held its first classes there in 1957.
+Between 1966 and 2013, all other departments moved to Garthdee.